senkulabs/infracode-talker/digital-ocean/nginx-unit/README.md

 After `setup.sh` execute then it will generate `SSH_PRIVATE_KEY` and `SSH_KNOWN_HOSTS`.
 These are used for GitLab CI/CD.
 Store it into GitLab CI/CD variables.

 > [!WARNING]
 > You may modify the value of `SSH_KNOWN_HOSTS` from public IP address into domain.
-Otherwise, the deployment process will be error.
+Otherwise, the deployment process will give error message: `Host key verification failed`.

 4. Prepare a Laravel project.
 Then, install the [deployer](https://deployer.org) tool and create initial `deploy.php` file.